How many points does Caitlin Clark need to become NCAA’s all-time leading men’s or women’s scorer? | KRDO

 By Sam Joseph, CNN

-(CNN) — After recently becoming the all-time leading scorer in NCAA women’s basketball history, Caitlin Clark is chasing another record.
+(CNN) — After recently becoming the all-time leading scorer in women’s college basketball history, Caitlin Clark is chasing another record.

 The University of Iowa superstar has scored 3,650 career points, 17 short of basketball Hall of Famer Pete Maravich’s total of 3,667 that he scored at Louisiana State University (LSU), which is the all-time NCAA men’s and women’s basketball record.